Ashley-Pettit/Flight-Scanner-Locomote/README.md

 7. Once in the folder type 'rails s' and the api will run
 8. You can now open the front-end.
 Simply open 'index.html' with any browser

+####ASSUMPTIONS

+1. It is assumed that the API does not need authentication as there is no ability to delete flights, airlines etc. It may be desired to protect unauthorised use of the api however, this was deemed 'out of scope'

 ####FOCUS ON SOLID DESIGN PRINCIPALS

 Where possible this solution attempts to demonstrate

-- Small isolated functions and classes with single responsibility '
+- Small isolated functions and classes with single responsibility
 - Ruby best practices around coding structure
 - DRY code with minimal repetition.
 - Good user experience